ashleve/lightning-hydra-template/README.md

 │
 ```

-You can change this structure by modifying paths in [main project configuration](configs/config.yaml).
+You can change this structure by modifying paths in [hydra configuration](configs/hydra/default.yaml).
 <br><br>